yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/how-to-setup-cors.md

 and it's  because you have enabled CORS on the Api Definition and the upstream *also* supports CORS and so both add the header.

  ### If your upstream *does not* handle CORS
-You shuold let tyk manage all CORS related headers and responses.
-In order to do that you should *enable CORS* in Tyk and *NOT ENABLE Options pass through*.
+You should let Tyk manage all CORS related headers and responses.
+In order to do that you should *enable CORS* in Tyk and **NOT ENABLE **Options pass through.